plexoos/my-tests/sti-profiling/README.md

 ----------

 * `main-errPropag6-vs-trasat-output.cxx` compares the output of `errPropag6()`
 to that of `TCL::trasat()`.
-Both functions are supposed to calculate the matrix operation given by `ASA^T` with A, S, and A^T being 6x6 matrices.
+Both functions calculate the matrix operation given by `ASA^T` with A, S, and A^T being 6x6 matrices.
 The test can be compiled at ideone (http://ideone.com/tI1MgY) or by simply doing:

     $ g++ -std=c++11 main-errPropag6-vs-trasat-output.cxx